-Social stories can become part of the general education curriculum.
-Many elementary general education classrooms use Daily Oral Language (D.O.L.)
-(Vail & Papenfuss, 1989) as part of the daily curriculum.
-To teach D.O.L., a teacher writes a few sentences on the chalkboard which contain grammatical and punctuation errors.
+Papenfuss, 1989) as part of the daily curriculum.
+To teach DOL, a teacher writes a few sentences on the chalkboard that contain grammatical and punctuation errors.
 The students take turns correcting the errors in the sentences.
 By using sentences based on immediate experiences, a teacher can inform a student with autism, and the entire class, of a change in routine, or reinforce a particular event.
-For example, the teacher could use sentences like, "Today we have gym at 2:00 instead of at 2:15," or "This morning John walked in the room and said, 'Hi, Mrs. Johnson!'"
+For example, the teacher could use sentences like, "Today we have gym at 2:00 instead of at 2:15," or "This morning John walked in the room and said, 'Hi, Mrs. Johnson!'